Dec 20, 2018 By Team YoungWonks *

 The competition consists of two stages: the first is the National Qualifying Exam, which students can take at Varsity/JV regional and state-level tournaments of the National History Bee and Bowl or with a proctor at their school.

 The second is the National Championships in Arlington, VA which features a buzzer-based quiz tournament.
-This is slated to take place next year (2019) on April 26.
+This is slated to take place this year (2020) on April 24.

 Students who score in the top half of their Division at their site automatically qualify for the National Championships; this is inclusive of odd numbers of students and ties for the last spot.
 Alternatively, if students score above the official National Median Score in their Division for their version of the NQE, they will qualify for the National Championships on that basis.